-SharedArrayBuffer.
-This article explains how to enable cross-origin
+This guide shows you how to enable cross-origin isolation.
+Cross-origin

 SharedArrayBuffer.
 To ensure nothing breaks on your website due to deprecation, start by identifying where it's used.